 Why don’t we follow the golden rule bible verse and “Do unto others as you would have them do unto you?
 If we do so, will we have to fight ourselves later, knowing that we did to them what we wish they did to us?

 Imagine you are arguing with someone.
 You both are screaming and telling how each of you is right.
 Now, in a moment of clarity, you decide to do what you wish the other person would do: To listen to you.
-You stop and try to understand and listen to the other person’s point of view, you put yourself in their shoes, and you realize that what the other person wants is what you want.
+So you stop and try to understand and listen to the other person’s point of view, you put yourself in their shoes, and you realize that what the other person wants is what you want.

 - Will you solve the argument?